purplehippo911/flexbox/README.md

-# Wes Bos's - What the flexbox
+# What the flexbox

 This is my solution to the [What the flexbox](https://flexbox.io).
-This tutorial helped me learn Flexbox the right way, and it also changed how I align items when I make project.
+This tutorial helped me learn Flexbox the right way, and it also changed how I align items.

 ## Table of contents

   - [Table of contents](#table-of-contents)